bento-platform/katsu/docs/modules/introduction.rst

       }
     }

+**2. mCode data ingest**

-- mCode data ingest: mCODE data elements are based on FHIR datatypes.
+mCODE data elements are based on FHIR datatypes.
+Only mCode related profiles will be ingested.
 It's expected that the data is compliant with FHIR Release 4 and provided in FHIR Bundles.

-Only mCode related profiles will be ingested.

 Example of mCode FHIR data POST request body: